 - In general, participants ate the same foods across weekdays and weekends , cooking most of their meals at home .

 Using the primary findings of the NWCR and the knowledge of how our body fights against weight loss, let’s outline a strategy for getting lean.

-First off, you should weigh yourself at least twice a week, if not daily.
+First off, you should weigh yourself at least twice a week, if not daily (new unpublished research might give the edge to daily weighing).
 Regular weighing enables quick “course correction” when you run into a bad weekend or gluttonous vacation.
 New wifi-enabled scales make this incredibly easy with your weight automatically uploading to the cloud.
 Measure it, track it, no excuses.

 Second, you should anchor your diet with quality lean protein prepared at home.
 While carbohydrate is crucial for providing fuel to working muscle during exercise, protein is your best asset when driving a caloric deficit to improve your W/kg.
 Here’s why.